 Chronic fatigue syndrome has more to do with inflammation than fatigue.
 Fatigue is thought to be the resulting symptom of unbridled inflammation.

-Therefore, the ideal diet for fatigue should be one that is low in inflammatory foods yet promotes energy production by your body’s cells.
+Therefore, the ideal diet for fatigue should include anti-inflammatory foods yet increase energy production.
 The keto diet does this perfectly.
 It’s a whole food diet which makes it incredibly anti-inflammatory.
 And by using ketones as a fuel source, you promote increased production of energy (ATP) by your cells!

 As an aside, if you find nutrition change overwhelming or too restrictive, be sure to check out my eCourse Stop Feeding Fatigue.
 I’ll show you how to create a personalized, fatigue-fighting nutrition plan.
 With ease.
 No templates here.
 You’ll learn exactly which foods your body loves and which foods cause your fatigue.
 Click here to learn more!

 Let’s be clear that the belief that fruits and veggies cause more stress than benefit is only a theory.
-We need way more data before we can substantiate that claim.
+We need a lot more data before this claim is proven.